 - The food or cash crop you’ll be growing after the cover crop.

-After carefully identifying the objectives of adding a cover crop in your crop rotation, you’ll then have a much clearer picture of the type as well as the specific cover crop that best fits your needs.
+After carefully identifying the objectives of adding a it in your crop rotation, you’ll then have a much clearer picture of the type as well as the specific cover crop that best fits your needs.
 The major types of cover crops you may choose are legumes, non-legumes, or a mix of all.

 Benefits of cover crops